realworldocaml/book/book/testing/README.md

 ```

 As you can see, the data that caused the comparison to fail is printed
-out, along with the stacktrace.
-Sadly, the stacktrace is in this case
+out, along with the stack backtrace.
+Sadly, the backtrace is in this
-mostly a distraction.
-That's a downside of using exceptions to report
+case mostly a distraction.
+That's a downside of using exceptions to
-test failures.
+report test failures.

 ### Where should tests go?